-To obtain the latest information, please consult the online version located on our Student Resources page.
+To obtain the latest information, please consult the online version located on our Student Resources page under Handbooks & Forms.

 Thomas Jefferson University is accredited by The Middle States Commission on Higher Education.
 The Master of Public Health (MPH) Program at JCPH is accredited by the Council on Education for Public Health (CEPH).